BELMALLEM/ChatBot/README.md

  * Easy to develop and add more functionalities
  * It can send Emails automatically just by saying it.
  * Can get the latest news for you using `myallies-breaking-news` *API*
- * Can search in Wikipedia by taping question like `What does mean ... ?`
+ * Can search in Wikipedia by taping questions like `What does mean ... ?`

 #  Architecture
 * `Actions.py`: Contains methods for actions like sending mails, looking for news...